Jeremy Till: Research and writing

+Politics

+It has been commented that his privileged Eton and Cambridge background is at odds with his later left-wing political views.
+In 2025, Till was arrested as part of the Defend Our Juries' protest against the proscription of Palestine Action.
+From 2024, Till started to express his views on Substack, including trenchant critiques of environmental issues and ethics in architectural practice.

 Personal life

 Till is the son of the educator and former cleric Barry Till and the long-term partner of the architect Sarah Wigglesworth, a pair called by the Evening Standard "a glamorous power couple."
 His interests are listed in Who's Who as 'growing, cooking and eating food'.
 He lives in London.
-He served as a trustee of the New Economics Foundation from 2015 to 2021.
+He served as a trustee of the New Economics Foundation from 2015 to 2021 and Chair of the Steering Group of Architects Climate Action Network from 2024-26.